coop-rs/allow/README.md

 ## License

-Allows is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+Allow project is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENSE-APACHE](LICENSE-APACHE), [LICENSE-MIT](LICENSE-MIT), and [COPYRIGHT](COPYRIGHT) for
 details.